ryboe/CSS3/README.md

     carefully researched, standards-based completions included in this plugin.
     There are so many Emmet completions that they completely drown out the CSS3 completions.
 This wouldn't necessarily be a problem, except that Emmet is behind the times.
 The code it inserts is frequently bad.
-You're better of disabling it altogether.
+You're better off disabling it altogether.
 The Web will thank you.

 5. (Optional) Set CSS3 as the default language for .css files